AndreaFilippini/llm-movie-recommendation/README.md

   python llm.py
 </p>

-Once this is done, to interact with the model, you need to connect via browser at:
+Once this is done, to interact with the model, it is necessary to connect with a browser at the following address:
 <p align="center">
   http://127.0.0.1:7860
 </p>